 Why I Teach Where I Teach: To Give My Students the Same Opportunities My Teachers Gave Me

 April Greene is a third-grade English language arts teacher at The Walker-Jones Education Campus in Washington, D.C., where she has taught for two years.
 Ninety-five percent of students at The Walker-Jones Education Campus are black and 99 percent receive free or reduced-price lunch.
-Greene writes the 11th entry in this series.

 Like many of my students, I was born and raised in the inner city.
 I was raised in a single-parent home, and I was taught very early that hard work was the only thing that would get me out of my circumstances.
 My father, who worked long, countless hours, made sure I knew one thing: I was a statistic.
 The odds were that I would not graduate high school — let alone college — and it was more likely that I’d become a young mother.